 Often an actuary is required to explain complex ideas to a client, where the client may not have full understanding of the mathematical calculations or the technical background.
 Therefore, it is important that potential actuarial graduates are able to communicate clearly in simple terms, both verbally and in writing.

 Any graduate programme offers great opportunities, allowing you to develop many skills, such as time management and teamwork.
 I think that actuarial graduate programmes offer other particular benefits:

 - Experience – I have gained valuable knowledge about financial industries that is very useful in my job, as well as for any related work.
 Actuarial work can expose you to areas such as finance, law, and administration, which will help broaden knowledge.

 - Constant learning – The exams help to expand knowledge in a way that many other careers may not.
+Beyond exams, continuous learning is expected throughout your actuarial career.
 Different roles within an actuarial situation also allow learning of skills in a work environment.

 - Highly-regarded – Being an actuary is looked upon favourably by many employers and professionals.
 The skills required for the job, plus the demanding nature of the exams, are a strong start to any CV.

 One thing that can put some people off the actuarial profession is the prospect of the exams.
 They are indeed a challenge for an actuary in their early years and do require work and commitment from the graduate in order to pass them.
 However, graduate programmes usually offer generous study packages, which include time off work to study, as well as study material and support networks within the company.